egorklementev/era_compiler/README.md

 * `--lexis`  :  perform tokenization only
 * `--syntax`  :  perform tokenization and AST assembling
 * `--semantic`  :  perform tokenization, AST assembling, and AAST assembling
 * `--flog`  :  log errors and exceptions to the file

-Examples:
+Examples of commands:
 `ERACompiler -h`  -  get help message
 `ERACompiler -s test.txt folder1/file1.java`  -  will compile source files to `compiled_test.txt` and `folder1/compiled_file1.java`
 `ERACompiler --lexis -o out.a`  -  will compile default `code.era` file to the `out.a` using only tokenization